SDE

 \[dX_t = \mu(X_t, t)\, dt + \sigma(X_t, t)\, dW_t, \quad X_0 = x_0.\]

-In theory, \(dW_t\) can be noise that follow any kind of distributions.
-For instance, $dW_t$ can be the increment of a compensated Poisson process to follow Poisson distribution.
+The noise term is \(\sigma(X_t, t)\, dW_t\), which is driven by increments of a stochastic process \(W_t\).
+In principle, many different processes could be used (for example, increments of a compensated Poisson process to model jump discontinuities).
 But in application, we often choose standard Brownian motion because it possesses several onvenient properties that make the resulting Itô calculus more tractable and powerful.

 These key properties include: